-Shaping High-Performance Teams for international projects
+Shaping high-performance teams for international projects

-For the successful realization of an international project it is of utmost importance to have a High-Performance Team (HPT).
+For the successful realization of an international project, it is of utmost importance to have a High-Performance Team (HPT).
 However, building and maintaining such a team is always a challenge.

 In this case study, I will guide you through the what-and-how of HPTs based on experience gained from an international project where I am in the team leader’s role.
-It will give insight in how to build an HPT.
+It will provide insight in how to build an HPT.
 And how to ensure that it functions optimally.

 This case study is based on a project where Stork AMT realizes an Asset Performance Management (APM) system at an international client.
 The implementation is applied simultaneously within a petrochemical plant (brownfield) and a refinery (greenfield).
 Thus, one way of implementation, two different cases.